Building Excellence in Support and Training (BEST)

 Applicants are advised to consult this site periodically to be informed of any updated information.

 Grants for National Organisations (2013-14)

 Applications for funding for the Grants for National Organisations closed on 30 April 2013.
-Assessment of grant applications is currently being undertaken.

 The Grants for National Organisations program aims to support the role of national ex-service organisations (ESOs) which provide co-ordinating and representational support within the veteran and Defence communities.
 The Grants for National Organisations Application Guidelines are located here (Word, 170KB).

 The objectives of the BEST program are to:

 improve the quality of claims received at the primary determining level, and assist ESOs in achieving this objective;

 reduce the rate of appeals to the Veterans’ Review Board (VRB) and the Administrative Appeals Tribunal (AAT); and

 promote the provision of welfare services and assist with access to the veteran and defence community.
 BEST-funded organisations will provide information on a wide range of available welfare services and benefits.